changing your setting. We'll assume that you are happy to receive all cookies on the BTG website.

 How HCC Develops and Spreads

 The liver is comprised mainly of cells called hepatocytes.22 Normally, these cells grow and divide to replace old or damaged cells.
-HCC occurs when there is an error in the regulation of liver cell growth, resulting in uncontrolled cell division and the formation of tumors.
-These tumors can create their own blood vessels to promote further growth; if not detected or contained, cancerous cells are likely to invade these vessels and metastasize (spread) to other parts of the liver or elsewhere in the body.
-22,34
+HCC occurs when there is an error in the regulation of liver cell growth, resulting in uncontrolled cell division and the formation of tumours.
+These tumours can create their own blood vessels to promote further growth; if not detected or contained, cancerous cells are likely to invade these vessels and metastasize (spread) to other parts of the liver or elsewhere in the body.22,34

 Signs and Symptoms of HCC